Settings Selector based on Capture Speed

 Settings Selector Table

-If you experience artifacts in the form of ripples/waves across the whole point cloud, choose 50/60 Hz to select presets adapted to the ambient light (grid) frequency.
+If you experience color Inconsistency in form of random color tint in your color images or artifacts in the form of ripples/waves across the whole point cloud, choose 50/60 Hz to select presets adapted to the ambient light (grid) frequency.
 If the ambient light is unproblematic, select Off for optimal performance.

 Application